Learn the latest northern lights photography techniques for 2024.

-Since the aurora changes color, speed, and brightness all throughout the night, you’ll also need to constantly adjust your camera settings to match this dynamic situation.
+Since the northern lights changes color, speed, and brightness all throughout the night, you’ll also need to constantly adjust your camera settings to match this dynamic situation.

-Always keep in mind that your image should not be (in terms of the histogram ) well exposed, you are shooting at night, so the image can also be dark.
+Always keep in mind that your image should not be (in terms of the histogram ) correctly exposed, you are shooting at night, so the image can also be dark.

 Let’s look at and analyze a few example images so you can see exactly what I’m talking about.